 Jakob Travnik (b.1991) graduated in architecture from University of Applied Arts Vienna, Institute of Architecture (Mag.
 Arch. with distinction).
 Active as consultant and designer at Atelier LUMA, Arles, France.
 Currently teaching and working on his PhD on the topic of nanotourism at TU Vienna.

-Peruvian chef, restaurateur and researcher.
+Virgilio Martinez is a Peruvian chef, restaurateur and researcher.
 Head chef and owner of restaurant Central in Lima, MIL Centro in Cusco and several other restaurants in Dubai, Hong Kong and London.
 Promotor of Peruvian cuisine worldwide.